Sequa Petroleum N.V. Bonds Update

 Regulatory News:

-In view of a required technical adjustment to the settlement process leading to an update of the consent solicitation, on 5 July 2019 the Company in consultation with bondholders has extended the consent expiration date to the date being the earlier of (i) 5:00pm, London time, on 19 July 2019, or (ii) at the Company's option, the date on which the consent solicitation agent receives the valid electronic instructions from the holders of the Bonds representing in aggregate not less than three-fourths in principal amount of the Bonds for the time being outstanding (the "Consent Expiration Date"), unless, in either case, the consent is extended or earlier terminated by the Company in its sole discretion.
+The purpose of the amendment to the consent solicitation memorandum on 8 July 2019 (the "Amendment") is to clarify the nature of the ordinary shares in the capital of the Company which will be issued to the Bondholders if the extraordinary resolution of the Bondholders is passed.
+All Bondholders and the holding period trustee will receive ordinary shares in the form of registered shares (in Dutch: aandelen op naam) ("Registered Shares").
+The Company is currently not in a position to deliver newly issued ordinary shares referred to in the previous announcements in the form of book entry shares (in Dutch: girale aandelen) with ISIN Code NL0010623518 to the Bondholders but instead needs to issue the Registered Shares that are to be delivered in the name of the converting Bondholder.
+The Bondholders will then be registered as shareholders in the shareholders register of the Company which registration will form proof of a shareholder's entitlement to its shares.
+The Company would like to clarify that an issuance of Registered Shares means that the Company will not issue any form of physical bearer share certificates to shareholders (which is prohibited by Dutch law).
+All votes received before the date of the Amendment will be cancelled and the holders will need to vote again in order to submit a valid voting instruction.

+The Registered Shares are first delivered to a converting Bondholder by a deed of delivery of shares entered into between the Company and the converting Bondholder.
+Upon receipt of the duly signed deed of delivery and the other required information, the Company will acknowledge the converting Bondholder as its shareholder and, as evidence thereof, will register the Bondholder in its register of shareholders.
+The Company will make available on its website (https://www.sequa-petroleum.com/) a standard form of such a deed of delivery.
+A completed and signed deed of delivery can be sent to the Company's email address (info@sequa-petroleum.com) for acknowledgement by the Company.
+Any general enquiries the Bondholders might have in relation to the completion of the deed of delivery can be submitted to the same email address.
+Once issued, the Registered Shares can be transferred freely by a shareholder by completing and signing a deed of transfer between the transferor and the transferee and such share transfer must be acknowledged by the Company in accordance with Dutch law.
+The Company will make available on its website (https://www.sequa-petroleum.com/) a standard form of such a deed of transfer.

-The effective date, the settlement date, the number of ordinary shares for each U.S. Dollar in principal amount of Bonds and the trust by GLAS Trustees Limited remain unchanged from previous announcements.
+The Company is in the process of engaging a depositary and a listing agent as soon as possible so that all Registered Shares could then be transferred to such depositary in exchange for book entry shares.
+It remains the objective of the Company that all of its shares are tradable as book entry shares and are included in the listing on Euronext Access Paris as book entry shares.
+The consent expiration date, the effective date, the settlement date, the number of ordinary shares for each U.S. Dollar in principal amount of Bonds and the trust by GLAS Trustees Limited remain unchanged from previous announcements.

 Cautionary notice